CREATING BP'S SPONSORSHIP OF THE

 2012 OLYMPIC GAMES

-The campaign was launched to an audience of 20 million in the UK through TV and OOH,
+The campaign reached an audience of 20 million people in the UK, 9 million visitors to London,

 REACHING THE AUDIENCE THROUGH DIGITAL